A-weighting: Environmental and other noise measurements

 The A-weighting curve has been adopted for environmental noise measurement, and is standard in a number of sound level meters.
 The A-weighting system is used in any measurement of environmental noise (examples of which include roadway noise, rail noise, aircraft noise).
 A-weighting is also in common use for assessing potential hearing damage caused by loud noise, including noise dose measurements at work.
 A noise level of more than 85 dB(A) each day increases the risk factor for hearing damage.

 A-weighted sound power levels L_{WA} are increasingly found on sales literature for domestic appliances such as refrigerators, freezers and computer fans.
 The expected sound pressure level to be measured at a given distance as SPL with a sound level meter can with some simplifications be calculated from the sound power level.
 In Europe, the A-weighted noise level is used for instance for normalizing the noise of tires on cars.

-Noise exposure for visitors of venues with loud music is usually also expressed in dB(A), although the presence of high levels of low frequency noise does not justify this.